RSEjas140/AISSday2/_episodes/12-pandas-key-concepts.md

 > - A `DataFrame` contains 2-dimensional, labelled data - like a matrix, or a table {: .callout}

-Most of the time you'll be probably interacting with `DataFrame`s.
-However, many of same principles apply to both `Series` and `DataFrame`s, and the concepts are easier to understand when we're just looking at a single dimension, so we'll learn a bit about `Series` to start with.
+Most of the time you'll be probably interacting with `DataFrames`.
+However, many of same principles apply to both `Series` and `DataFrames`, and the concepts are easier to understand when we're just looking at a single dimension, so we'll learn a bit about `Series` to start with.

 ## Key concepts for a `Series`